tats-u/prettier-plugin-md-nocjsp/README.md

 ```
 ``````

 Spaces will be inserted.
-This is [Prettier's issue](https://github.com/prettier/prettier/issues/5919).
+This is because of [Prettier's issue](https://github.com/prettier/prettier/issues/5919) but considered to be mitigable in the future.

 ## License